nuprl/TypeWeaver/DeepTyper/README.md

-# Modified DeepTyper
+# Modified README

-This is a modified version of DeepTyper (specifically, the `pretrained/readout.py` script) that takes a JavaScript file and outputs TypeScript.
+To run a pretrained model and output type predictions, see `pretrained/README.md` for details.

 To run:

     cd pretrained
     python readout.py file.js

-`readout.py` will produce `file.csv` (containing the top 5 type predictions for each token) and `file.ts`.
+`readout.py` will produce `file.csv` (containing the top 5 type predictions for each token).
+It does not produce TypeScript.
+See `../tools/type-inserter` for a tool that reads in an unannotated JavaScript file and associated CSV file of type predictions, and outputs TypeScript.

 ## Dependencies